-If the CE chooses to provide each discontinued participant a written notification, the following
+If the CE chooses to provide each discontinued participant a written notification, the following information must be included on it:

 - 1. The effective date of discontinuance. - 2.
 A statement of the individual's right to appeal the discontinuance. - 3.
 A statement informing the participant that the CSFP is administered without discrimination by race, color, national origin, age, sex, or disability.